Santosh-Gupta/Lit2Vec/README.md

 Using the Cbow version of the Word2Vec algorithm on Goodreads data, vectors were trained to represent books.

-This repository includes Google Colab notebooks used to analyze and clean the original goodreads data, train the book vectors, and analyze the vectors.
+This repository includes the Google Colab notebooks used to clean the original goodreads data, train the book vectors, and analyze the vectors.

 These notebooks requires the 'ratings.csv' and the 'books.csv' files which are described here